 Cafe Méricourt

 You’ll often see a cast iron pan passing by filled to the brim with a sauce made of tomatoes, peppers, harissa, and two poached eggs nestled snuggly on top.
-You know you’re going to order it once the smell hits you, but no need to awkwardly ask your neighboring diner what it is because we’ll tell you—it’s chakchouka, one of Cafe Méricourt’s specialties.
+You know you’re going to order it once the aroma caresses you, but no need to awkwardly ask your neighboring diner what it is because we’ll tell you—it’s chakchouka, one of Cafe Méricourt’s specialties.
 Another signature is their green eggs and feta (they totally failed to capitalize on puns here), which can all be washed down with their great coffee.
 Like many places in Paris, it’s tiny, so go early or during the week.
 If you’re a brunch puritan adamant, convinced that it’s only meant for the weekends, then use the Skeepit app for virtual queuing.
-Friendly advice: don’t come here nursing a Friday night hangover, the blinding white decor will add to your headache.
+Friendly advice: don’t come here nursing a Friday night hangover, the unrelenting white decor will not help your headache.

 ADDRESS: 22 Rue de la Folie Méricourt (11th arr.)